 What types of Peer Support certifications are there in Texas?

-There are many different areas of focus in which peer supporters can work, like behavioral health, criminal justice, trauma, physical healthcare, etc. Let’s take a look at 4 peer professional roles in the Texas behavioral health system: Family Partners, Mental Health Peer Specialists, and Recovery Support Peer Specialists, and Peer Support Supervisiors.
+There are many different areas of focus where Peers can work, like behavioral health, criminal justice, trauma, physical healthcare, etc. Let’s take a look at four peer professional roles in the Texas behavioral health system.

 Mental Health Peer Specialist (MHPS)

-A Mental Health Peer Specialist is a person who has lived experience of recovery with mental health challenges who is trained to support people with mental health challenges.
-They provide support by honoring the self-identification and self determination of the people receiving peer services, without focusing on or using clinical language or diagnoses.
+A Mental Health Peer Specialist is a person who has lived experience of recovery with mental health challenges and is trained to support others facing similar challenges.
+They provide support by honoring the self-identification and self-determination of the people receiving peer services, without focusing on or using clinical language or diagnoses.

 Recovery Support Peer Specialist (RSPS)

-Similarly, a Recovery Support Peer Specialist is a person who has lived experience of recovery with substance use challenges who is trained to support people with substance use challenges.
+Recovery Support Peer Specialist is a person who has lived experience of recovery with substance use challenges and is trained to support others facing similar challenges.

-Recovery Support Peer Specialists recognize that there are multiple pathways of recovery, and support the people they serve to discover what pathway works best for them.
-They do not act as a sponsor or a guide, and they do not push people to embrace abstinence or the recovery pathway they chose.
+Recovery Support Peer Specialists recognize that there are multiple pathways to recovery, and support the people they serve to discover which pathway works best for them.
+They do not act as a sponsor or a guide, and they do not push people to embrace abstinence or the recovery pathway they have chosen.

 Certified Family Partner (CFP)

 A Family Partner is a person who has lived experience parenting a child experiencing mental, emotional or behavioral health challenges and who can articulate the understanding of their experience with another parent or family member.
 Family Partners work with caregivers to build family resiliency, navigate child-serving systems, and advocate for the child receiving services.
-Family Partners often work in mental heath settings like Local Mental Health Authorities, and they focus their support to caregivers of children under the age of 18.
+Family Partners often work in mental health settings like Local Mental Health Authorities, and they provide support to caregivers.

 Peer Specialist Supervisor (PSS)